boardsource/docs/articles/what_are_combos_in_a_keyboard_firmware.md

 - **Layer-tap**: Layer-tap is a feature that allows you to assign different actions to the same key based on which layer you are in.
 For example, you can define a layer-tap key that activates KC.LCTL when you are in layer 1, KC.L

 - **Hold-tap**: Hold-tap is a feature that allows you to assign different actions to the same key based on how long you hold it.
-For example, you can define a hold-tap key that activates KC.LCTL when you hold it for 100ms,
+For example, you can define a hold-tap key that activates KC.LCTL when you hold it for 100ms.

+I hope this quick introduction to combos has helped you understand the concept of combos and how they can be used to add functionality to your keyboard.
+If you have any questions or comments, please feel free to join our [Discord](https://discord.gg/D2wbZWGFMJ) and discuss keyboards and firmware.

+Thanks for reading!